The Bystander Challenge meets anti-harassment compliance requirements in all 50 states.

-While notices and directives abound in workplaces to raise awareness of what constitutes harassment, few programs teach people how to communicate to their co-worker when they perceive red flags.
+While notices and directives abound in workplaces to raise awareness of what constitutes harassment or discrimination, few programs teach people how to communicate to their coworkers when they perceive red flags.
 NCRC’s strength is teaching people how to have challenging conversations in ways that demonstrate respect, inclusiveness, and dignity for everyone involved.
 This workshop on empowering bystander communication builds on the tools we know work to help employees gain confidence in conducting these conversations.
-Thoughtful interactive exercises and reflective conversation help create a safe space to learn.
+Thoughtful interactive exercises and reflective conversations help create a safe space to learn.
 Weaving in values clarification and specific communication skills development, NCRC’s bystander workshop gives participants more confidence to react to these situations effectively.

 Colleagues in a work environment often hear comments and witness behaviors that can escalate to the point of harassment.
 Increasingly, bystanders are being asked to take action because when disrespectful behavior is left unaddressed, it is more likely to escalate into a more serious issue.